wtf-fivem-mods/wtf_characters/README.md

 --- Character object
 -- The character returned from the API has the following structure:
 {
-  idx, -- used internally, ignore and definitely don't change uid, -- a unique id based on steamid and idx, use this to persist data related to this character firstName, lastName,
+  uid, -- a unique id, use this to persist data related to this character firstName, lastName,
 }